 Family donations

 Your parents, grandparents, and other family members may be wanting to contribute to your big day.
 It may be a tradition in your family.
 If you know this to be the case, speak to them about what they would be willing to give.
-Some family members may have a sum of money saved as a gift to donate to your wedding funds, others may be looking to pay for a specific thing or contribute to a wider element, such as your catering.
+Some family members may have a sum of money saved as a gift to donate to your wedding funds, others may be looking to pay for a specific thing or contribute to a wider element, such as your wedding catering or the floral arrangements.

 If this is the case, we recommend finding out what they are wanting their money to go towards and involving them in the planning of that element, so they can see what the money is being spent on.
 Perhaps your mum wants to pay for your bridal gown, or your grandfather wants to contribute to the cost of your flowers; they will love to see how you are spending their gifted funds and appreciate the ability to give their opinion on your choices.